Founder of Aroma Foundry

 Of course, the oil may be less effective than over-the-counter analgesic pills, especially in cases where the pain is worse.
 However, citronella oil may be able to help you manage lower levels of pain.

 Make sure that you use safe amounts of the oil if you’ll be using it to treat body aches.
-Too much of pure citronella oil can irritate your skin, so be sure to use only a few drops on your skin.
+Undiluted citronella oil can irritate your skin, so be sure to mix it with a carrier oil before application.

 Citronella’s most prominent feature is its aroma.
 The smell is so distinctive that you’ll definitely be able to easily identify it.
 It’s also so strong that it can easily overpower most other scents in the same place.